Pope urges restraint in Gulf after tanker attacks

 “I invite everyone to use the instruments of diplomacy to resolve the complex problems of the conflicts in the Middle East,” he said.

-“I renew a heartfelt appeal to the international community to make every possible effort to favor dialogue and peace,” he said after saying a Mass for several thousand people.
+“I renew a heartfelt appeal to the international community to make every possible effort to favour dialogue and peace,” he said after saying a Mass for several thousand people.

-Washington, already embroiled in a standoff with Iran over its nuclear program, has blamed Tehran for the attacks.
+Washington, already embroiled in a standoff with Iran over its nuclear programme, has blamed Tehran for the attacks.
 Iran has denied any involvement.

 During his one-day visit to Camerino, a university city in Italy’s central Marche region, Francis wore a white fire fighter’s helmet as he visited the cathedral, which was severely damaged in the quake.